 - results from surveys

 Unlike external data, which is available to the public, internal data is exclusive to a brand.
 It’s information that is not available anywhere else.
-This is just one of the reasons why this data is so perfect for brand storytelling.
+This is just one of the reasons why this type of data analysis is so perfect for brand storytelling.

 The Benefits of Using Internal Data in Content Marketing

 Exclusive, original data is perfect for content marketing because both publishers and readers love it.
-Internal data can be turned into a variety of brand stories that publishers want to promote on their websites and audiences want to read and share.
+Like big data, internal data can be turned into a variety of brand stories that publishers want to promote on their websites and audiences want to read and share.
 Content based on original data attracts attention and comes with several other benefits.

 Audiences enjoy educational content that shows them something they haven’t see before.
 By using internal data, you can create valuable content that educates, introduces new ideas, and/or provides support for existing ideas.